10+Years Across GTA

 We quote each project line by line after the site visit so the proposal reflects your actual room, not a package price.
 There are no surprise add-ons during install.

-Three recent reviews from completed Vaughan installations — basement theatres in Woodbridge, family-room media rooms in Maple, and pre-wired new builds in Patterson.
+Three recent reviews from completed Vaughan installations — basement theatres in Woodbridge, family-room media rooms in Maple, and pre-wired new builds in Thornhill.
 All five-star, all from the homeowner whose room we calibrated.

 Built our basement theatre from scratch — projector, seven speakers, blackout, the works.
 The room sounds better than the cinema down the road.
 Wiring is invisible.